10 Ways to Stop a Panic Attack

-You should seek counseling.
+1. You should seek for counseling

-In addition to changing your behavior, there is evidence to suggest that CBT could alter the structures of your brain, the cause of panic-related symptoms.
+In addition to changing your behavior, there is evidence to suggest that CBT could alter the structures of your brain the cause of panic-related symptoms.

-In 2018 37 individuals from Korea took part in a mindfulness program each week for 4 weeks to determine how a brief intervention could alleviate anxiety symptoms.
+In the year 2018 37 individuals from Korea took part in a mindfulness program each week for 4 weeks to determine how a brief intervention could alleviate anxiety symptoms.
 One of the aspects of the program was to pay attention to the heart rate of their participants since certain people suffer from anxiety-related heart symptoms at the time of a panic attack.

 In some instances, the doctor might prescribe antidepressants for long-term use.
 Examples include:

-- selective serotonin reuptake inhibitors (SSRIs), such as escitalopram (Lexapro) or fluoxetine (Prozac)
+- selective serotonin-reuptake inhibitors (SSRIs), such as escitalopram (Lexapro) or fluoxetine (Prozac)